By Adrien Behn. This guide to meeting locals while traveling contains affiliate links to trusted partners!

 Here is an example:

-I made friends with a chef in Mexico City which was the best decision for my time there — though, the worst decision for my weight.
+While traveling solo in Mexico City I made friends with a local chef, which was the best decision for my time there — though, the worst decision for my weight.

 We would walk around from taco to torta stand, and he would explain to me the history of the food and how to tell if it was good or not.